awsandy/fargate-demo1/README.md

 $ fargate service scale fgdemo1 6 --region eu-west-1
 ```

-After a 1-2 minutes you should see 6 different colours when you refresh the bowser :-)
+After a 1-2 minutes you should see 6 different colours when you refresh the bowser :grin:

 ``` console
 $ fargate service scale fgdemo1 2 --region eu-west-1